 Ever walked away from a first date thinking it went really well, only for her never to return your calls?

-Facts are that men and women have very different ideas of what makes for a great first date: which is why you may think it’s a done deal, when she’s not ready for round 2.
+The facts is, that men and women have very different ideas of what makes for a great first date: which is why you may think it's a done deal, when she's not ready for round 2.

 You may not even consider these points when you're looking for a date: but women will be evaluating on whether they believe you have the right qualities to be a good match for them; whether you have the charisma to keep them interested; and what you can bring to their life long term.